binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> No, because ...</p>

-<p style="margin-left:10%; margin-right:10%;"><b> What if I’m standing with door open and I‘m looking and person is running towards open door and I slam it?</p>
+<p style="margin-left:10%; margin-right:10%;"> What if I’m standing with door open and I‘m looking and person is running towards open door and I slam it?</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Narrow Rule:</b> Yes, I'm responsible because it’s a voluntary act, so the Voluntary act element of actus reus is satisfied.
 This doesn’t mean that there is a crime.
 Was I reckless?
 Was I knowing that they would die?
-There is an argument that you did a voluntary act that resulted in their death so there is an argument to make that you caused the person’s death.</p>
+There is an argument that you did a voluntary act that resulted in their death so there is an argument that you caused the person’s death.</p>

 **Distinguishing Acts from omissions**